taishi-i/awesome-ChatGPT-repositories/README.md

  * [RasaGPT](https://github.com/paulpierre/rasagpt) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
  * [FigmaChain](https://github.com/cirediatpl/figmachain) - FigmaChain is a set of Python scripts that generate HTML/CSS code based on Figma designs.
 Using OpenAI's GPT-3 model, FigmaChain enables developers to quickly generate HTML/CSS code from a Figma design input.
 It also includes a Streamlit-based chatbot interface for interactive code generation.
  * [gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of xtekky/gpt4free
+ * [slack-gpt](https://github.com/martinseanhunt/slack-gpt) - A simple slack app / bot starter that fetches answers to questions using Langchain, OpenAI and a Pincone vectorstore

 |Name|GitHub Stars|Language|License|